RyanSandford/RyanSandford.github.io/_projects/regchains.md

 is underway and will be made available shortly.
 For now, the corresponding slides can be found [here](https://ryansandford.github.io/assets/pdf/MC2021_slides.pdf).

-The _ReguarChains_ library is available through [Maple](https://www.maplesoft.com/products/Maple/) or through the regular chains website [here](http://www.regularchains.org/).
+The _RegularChains_ library is available through [Maple](https://www.maplesoft.com/products/Maple/) or through the regular chains website [here](http://www.regularchains.org/).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">